Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Scaling functions and asymptotics of the observables

 As a reminder, the logarithm $\Omega$ is defined in Eq.~(\ref{eq:defomega}), the scaling functions $\mathfrak{f}_{\pm}(t)$ are given by Eq.~(\ref{eq:scalingsimple}), and $\mathfrak{g}(t)$ relates to $\mathfrak{f}_{\pm}(t)$ through Eq.~(\ref{eq:QLeading2}).
 It is not hard to show that $\mathfrak{g}(t)$ is given by the following Barnes integral with ${\rm Re}(z)>0$

 which exactly generates the leading small-$t$ behavior in Eq.~(\ref{eq:QLeading2}).
 Comparing with the small-$r$ expansion at a fixed $Y$, the expansion in the scaling limit turns out considerably simpler at the end.
 One can further introduce the angle dependency by the analytic continuation $t\rightarrow te^{-i\vartheta}$.
 As such, we have finally shown that the scaling functions continue to be essential in the scaling limit at $\sigma=1$.
+In the Appendix.~\ref{sec:numer}, we compare the asymptotic formula Eq.~(\ref{eq:finalasymptotics}) numerically with truncated form factor expansion to further support its correctness.